 Yali carefully asked me a few questions, to make sure I really wanted to help.
 But, to my surprise, I actually did.
 There was no real way I was going to catch up to Yali in understanding the Codex, but she told me a few basic things about how to use the telescope, and gave me a few things to do watching the stars.
 I was especially supposed to watch for shimmering stars, which were a sign of the other Ravellers being nearby, and moving stars, which meant the stars were close to us and we could consider transferring to them.

-We spent a lot of time scanning the sky together, almost shoulder to shoulder – although we technically stayed far enough apart that we wouldn't bump into each other, because it was way too easy to knock the telescopes off their calibration.
+We spent a lot of time scanning the sky together, almost shoulder to shoulder – although we technically stayed far enough apart that we wouldn’t bump into each other, because it was way too easy to knock the telescopes out of their calibration.
 We spent hours in near silence, just occasionally speaking if one of us saw something unusual.